Abortion in the United States: Terminology

 In medical parlance, "abortion" refers only to the end of an intrauterine pregnancy before the embryo or fetus can survive outside the uterus.
 This is inclusive of spontaneous abortion (more commonly referred to as miscarriage or early pregnancy loss) and to induced abortion, where a pregnancy is ended through medication or a medical procedure.
 The abortion debate most commonly relates to the induced abortion of a pregnancy, which is also how the term "abortion" is used in a legal sense.
 (Note: According to the Supreme Court's decision in Roe v.
 Wade (1973):

 (a) For the stage prior to approximately the end of the first trimester, the abortion decision and its effectuation must be left to the medical judgment of the pregnant woman's attending physician.

 (b) For the stage subsequent to approximately the end of the first trimester, the State, in promoting its interest in the health of the mother, may, if it chooses, regulate the abortion procedure in ways that are reasonably related to maternal health.

 (c) For the stage subsequent to viability, the State in promoting its interest in the potentiality of human life may, if it chooses, regulate, and even proscribe, abortion except where it is necessary, in appropriate medical judgment, for the preservation of the life or health of the mother.

 The 5th edition of the Black's Law Dictionary (1979) defined abortion as "knowing destruction" or "intentional expulsion or removal".
 The 2nd Edition, published in 1910, defined abortion in criminal law as "The miscarriage or premature delivery of a woman who is quick with child" and that "when brought about with a malicious design, or for an unlawful purpose, it is a crime in law.")

 Because abortion has been politicized, there has been a proliferation of ill-defined, inconsistently applied terms with no medical or clinical basis.
 Concepts like "late-term abortion", or "partial-birth abortion" are not medical terms and do not have clinical significance.
 Similarly, terms like "elective abortion" append unnecessary qualifiers that are not rooted in medical or legal distinctions.
-The terms "induced abortion" or simply "abortion" should be used instead.
+The American College of Obstetricians and Gynecologists recommends using the terms "induced abortion" or simply "abortion" instead.
+Additionally, some drugs that do not induce medical abortions, such as levonorgestrel, have been referred to as abortifacients by a US Senator.